Daily Challenges

-These are the tricks that separate intermediate players from fast, competitive players.
-Each one is a specific technique you can practice and measure.
+These are the techniques that separate intermediate players from competitive ones.
+Each is specific, measurable, and practicable on a real board.

 Practice as you read: Open Minesweeper Blast in another tab and try each trick on a real board.